Saiteja137/Hugging_Face/Sentiment_Analysis/README.md

 Tweets.csv: Input dataset file (not included, needs to be placed in the working directory).

 ## 🚀 How to Run
-Clone the repository.
+1.Clone the repository.

-Make sure you have all the required libraries installed:
+2.Make sure you have all the required libraries installed:

-bash
-Copy
-Edit
-pip install pandas numpy matplotlib seaborn scikit-learn transformers torch Add the Tweets.csv file in the same directory.
+command: pip install pandas numpy matplotlib seaborn scikit-learn transformers torch

+3.Add the Tweets.csv file in the same directory.

-Run the script:
+4.Run the script:

-bash
-Copy
-Edit
-python sentiment_analysis_hugging_face.py
+command: python sentiment_analysis_hugging_face.py
 ## 📊 Features
 Pre-trained Model: Uses Hugging Face’s pipeline("sentiment-analysis")